ariannaleyva/email-input-component/README.md

 Add Error Handling

 The Dropdown behavior can be improved.
 At the moment the elements can be only selected by clicking over them.
-However a new state can be added to set the current item of the dropdown and allow adding them by implementing keyUp events.
+However a new state can be added to set a current item of the dropdown and allow adding it by implementing keyUp events.

 Add Typechecking with PropTypes